jacq-5/MTRX2700-Lab-2-Group-1/README.md

 ```

 ##### User Instructions
-In main.c, input desired timer into `init_timer(500)`, where 500 is in milliseconds (i.e. 0.5 seconds).
-It should be half the length of time required between 'blinks' so setting it to 500 would result in an LED 'blink' every 1 second.
+In main.c, input desired timer into `init_timer(1000)`, where 1000 is in milliseconds (i.e. 1 second).
+It should be the length of time desired between 'blinks' so setting it to 1000 would result in an LED 'blink' every 1 second.

 ### Exercise 2: Serial Interface